Achilles Tendinitis Treatment Glenunga

 Achilles Tendonopathy or Achilles Tendinosis is essentially the advanced stage of chronic Achilles Tendinitis.
 It’s interesting to note that inflammation isn’t a characteristic of this condition.
 What these patients do experience is scarring, thickening, and/or microtear breakdown of the tendon.
 Despite the absence of redness or warmth in the surrounding tissue, the area can be sensitive and cause discomfort upon contact.

-At Heel Pain Clinics of Adelaide, we sometimes encounter cases of Retrocalcaneal Bursitis.
-This condition is characterized by inflammation within the sac-like structure filled with lubricating fluid, which is located between the Achilles tendon and the heel bone.
-It is probable to find a noticeable bony protuberance on the outer-top edge of the heel’s backside, commonly referred to as a Haglund’s deformity.
+At Heel Pain Clinics of Adelaide we occasionally see Retrocalcaneal Bursitis.
+It refers to inflammation within the lubricating fluid like sac, which lies between the Achilles tendon and the heel bone.
+It is highly likely that there is the presence of a prominent bony bump on the outside-top border of the back of the heel.
+This is known as a Haglund’s deformity.

 Treatment For Achilles Tendinitis